DEV-ALIKH/DEV-ALIKH/README.md

 - 👋 Hi, I’m @DEV-ALIKH
 - 👀 I’m interested in ...
-WEB DEV BACK_END LARAVEL JS JAVA
+WEB DEV BACK_END LARAVEL JavaScript
 - 🌱 I’m currently learning ...
-ORACLE APEX APPLICATION AND SYSTEM design ANALYSIS
+ORACLE APEX APPLICATION AND ORACLE Database
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫 How to reach me ...GMAIL: devalikh68@gmail.com
+-                     ...INSTAGRAM:us.hightvoltag

 <!---
 DEV-ALIKH/DEV-ALIKH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.